jianwei14/e2e_bi_tutorial/README.md

 # End-to-End Business Intelligence Tutorial

-A comprehensive tutorial project demonstrating how to build a modern data lakehouse architecture using Apache Iceberg, MinIO, and Python.
+A comprehensive tutorial project demonstrating how to build a modern data lakehouse architecture using Apache Iceberg, MinIO, DLT (Data Load Tool), and Python.

 ## 🏗️ Architecture Overview